gsaukov/cln-task-manager/README.md

 Georgy Saukov,
 Munich, December 2021.

-<sup>*</sup> *I have thought of reworking and addinng more things like: Add pageable to controllers, Unify db tables, in memory event queue, single generic task service interface and so on.
+<sup>*</sup> *I have thought of reworking and adding more things like: Add pageable to controllers, Unify entities, in memory event queue, single generic task service interface and so on.
 But that I assume would add additional pressure on reviewers, and finally there should be some rational stop.*

 <sup>**</sup> *Optimistic locking is possible in case user simultaneously executes and deletes active counterTask.
 This can be fixed by decoupling `CounterTaskExecutionStateSynchronizer` with the rest the of the services by introducing `ConcurrentLinkedQueue<CounterTaskExecutionState>` that would order incoming DB updates.
 It was decided not to introduce this fix in order to not to overload existing already complex implementation.*